dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

 For lightweight automatic testing, Glas systems will support a convention where files whose names start with  `test` should produce a records containing `(test:Program, ...)`.
-The test program should be zero-arity (no input or output on data stack).
+The test program should be zero-arity (no input or output via data stack).
+Instead of stack input, the test uses 'fork' effects for selection of subtests, simulation of race conditions, and randomization of test parameters.
+The primary output is pass/fail of the test, but logging can support debugging.
 Effects API:

-* **fork** - response is unit or failure, non-deterministically.
+* **fork:Count** - response is a non-deterministic bitstring of Count bits.
 * **log:Message** - Response is unit.
 Arbitrary output message to simplify debugging.

-Test input is the implicit sequence of 'fork' choices.
-This sequence could be provided for replay.
-Forks can select sub-tests, randomize parameters, or simulate race conditions.
-Test outputs are pass/fail of the program and log messages.
-A test fails if the program fails.
-The log is intended for human observers.
+Fork effects are subject to backtracking, i.e. if a 'try' clause forks then fails, a subsequent fork will read the same bits.
+Concretely, fork reads bits from an implicit input stream.
+In context of testing, fork is not necessarily fair or random: an advanced test system may use constraint solvers or heuristic methods to select fork outcomes that will improve code coverage or lead to test failure.

-A sufficiently advanced test system may use constraint solvers or heuristic methods to search for forks that improve code coverage or lead to failure.
-Ideally, tests are designed such that we can incrementally compute based on a common prefix of fork choices.
+A significant benefit of using 'fork' effects is that we potentially can incrementally compute for a common prefix of fork choices.
+This allows setup costs to be shared across many subtests.

-*Aside:* To maintain the health of the Glas ecosystem, shared modules should usually include tests.
-These tests should run apps in simulated environments, fuzz test functions, and perform ad-hoc static checks.
-A live programming environment could automatically run related tests as we update the program.
+*Aside:* To measure and protect the health of the Glas ecosystem, most shared modules should include tests.

 ### User Applications

-With backtracking conditionals, Glas programs are a good fit transaction machines.
+With backtracking conditionals, Glas programs are a good fit transaction machines, i.e. where an application is represented by a transaction that the system will run repeatedly.
 Transaction machines have many benefits and are an excellent fit for my long-term vision of live coding and reactive systems.
-User apps will usually be zero-arity transactions that depend on side-effects for IO.
-The top-level loop is implicit.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.

-A Glas command-line utility might provide a method to run console applications without extracting a binary executable.
+The Glas command-line tool should provide an option to run a console application without requiring full compilation and binary extraction.
+Whether this uses an interpreter or JIT compiler would be left to the tool.

 ## Performance